moayyadfaris/Kuybi/docs/testing/INTEGRATION_TESTING_SETUP.md

 ## What Was Built

-A complete integration testing infrastructure for the Susanoo NestJS application with real database and Redis integration.
+A complete integration testing infrastructure for the Kuybi NestJS application with real database and Redis integration.

 ### 📁 Files Created (14 files)